fyyhr/EE160/Labs/Lab2/grading.md

-Program                           Compiles                          Executes
+Each program will be graded individually

-Each program is          Does the program compile?
-Does the program do what it's supposed to do?
+Does the program compile?
+(0-1 with decimals)

-graded individually       (0-1 with decimals)                     (0-1 with decimals)
+Does the prgram do what it's supposed to do?
+(0-1 with decimals)

 Bonus/penalty multiplyer
 1.05, 1.00, .90, .50